U.S. judge certifies Goldman Sachs gender bias class action

-NEW YORK (Reuters) - A federal judge ruled that women accusing Goldman Sachs Group Inc (GS.N) of discriminating against them in pay, promotions and performance reviews may pursue their claims as a group in a class-action lawsuit.
+NEW YORK (Reuters) - A federal judge ruled that women accusing Goldman Sachs Group Inc of discriminating against them in pay, promotions and performance reviews may pursue their claims as a group in a class-action lawsuit.

 The decision late Friday afternoon by U.S. District Judge Analisa Torres in Manhattan covers female associates and vice presidents who have worked in Goldman’s investment banking, investment management and securities divisions since September 2004, and employees in New York City since July 2002.